algb12/UDPGeolocate/README.md

 Basically, use with care!
 I am NOT responsible or liable in any way for any direct or indirect damages incurred by this script, just saying!

 ## Prerequisites
-### Installing Python 2.x (if applicable)
+### Installing Python (if applicable)
-Make sure that you've got the latest Python 2.x installed on your OS.
+Make sure that you've got Python installed on your OS.
 On OS X and Linux, this should be available out-of-the-box.
 If, for some strange reason, it isn't, it can be installed too.
 On Windows, however, it has to be installed.
 When installing Python on Windows, **make sure to enable the "Add to Path" option in the Python installer**!

 Python can be downloaded from the [official Python website](https://www.python.org/).

+**IMPORTANT:** If you run UDPGeolocate with Python 3.x, use the file with the `.py3` extension.
+Use the one with the `py` extension for Python 2.x (version 2.6 or above).

 ### Installing WinPcap or Win10Pcap (Windows only)
 For packet-layer network traffic access, and for WinDump to work, Windows needs the WinPcap drivers, which can be [downloaded here](https://www.winpcap.org/).